frodal/GUIwrapper/docs/README.md

 1. Clone the project or download from Github (`git clone https://github.com/frodal/GUIwrapper.git`)
 2. Install [Node.js](https://nodejs.org) and on the screen that allows you to configure the installation, make sure to select the `Node.js runtime`, `npm package manager`, and `Add to PATH` options
-3. Install [Electron](https://electronjs.org/docs/tutorial/first-app#installing-electron) by running `npm install --save-dev electron` using the command line in the GUIwrapper directory
+3. Install the required packages/dependencies such as [Electron](https://electronjs.org/docs/tutorial/first-app#installing-electron) and [Electron-packager](https://github.com/electron-userland/electron-packager) by running `npm install` using the command line in the GUIwrapper directory
 4. Then run `npm start` in the GUIwrapper directory to start the GUIwrapper application

 ### Build